PimpMyRing/.github/profile/README.md

 For this project, we utilize [Cypher Lab's (it's us btw !)
 Metamask Snap](https://snaps.metamask.io/snap/npm/cypher-laboratory/alicesring-snap/) based on [Alice's Ring LSAG TS library](https://github.com/Cypher-Laboratory/Alice-s-Ring-LSAG-TS), a TypeScript implementation of the ring signature algorithm.

+## Make DAOs Confidential Social Applications

+DAO of the Ring aims to transform DAOs into confidential social applications, where privacy and security are paramount.
+By leveraging advanced cryptographic techniques, such as ring signatures, DAO of the Ring ensures that members can participate in discussions, voting, and other governance activities without compromising their privacy.
+The following features demonstrate how DAO of the Ring enhances confidentiality within a DAO:

+- **Private Communication Channels:** The toolkit provides private and confidential communication channels for DAO members, ensuring that discussions and collaborations within the DAO remain confidential.
+These channels are secured using ring signatures, allowing members to contribute without revealing their identities.

+- **Confidential Voting and Proposal Submissions:** DAO of the Ring enables confidential voting and proposal submissions, where members can privately cast their votes or submit proposals.
+This ensures that the decision-making process is free from undue influence and that members can express their opinions without fear of retaliation.

+- **Private Member Interactions:** Beyond voting and governance, DAO of the Ring allows members to interact privately within the DAO ecosystem.
+This includes sending messages, sharing documents, and engaging in group discussions, all while maintaining anonymity through ring signature technology.

+By integrating these privacy-preserving features, DAO of the Ring not only protects the identities of its members but also fosters a more open and honest environment for collaboration and decision-making.
+This approach empowers DAOs to operate as confidential social applications, where privacy is respected, and members can freely participate in the governance process.

 ## Project Structure :

 The project is composed of several key components that work together to provide a secure and privacy-preserving governance solution for decentralized autonomous organizations.